Aune

 Sample Display:

 Ripping, Compressing and Tagging With EAC I used EAC for years, and despite some lengthy initial setup procedure this yields excellent results, provided some reasonable CD-rom reader is used.
 I always use some elevated quality setting over ripping speed.
 Many popular CDīs are in their online database, so meta tags can be assigned in a snap.
-You can select to have them ripped to WAV
+You can select to have them ripped to

-lieu of the Aune, .MP3 and .FLAC will be ideal.
+in lieu of the Aune, .MP3 and .FLAC will be ideal.
 You

 can specify if you want uncompressed (.wav) files or